andravin/spio/README.md

 Operator overloading details:

-- The generated tensor classes define typed indexing (operator[] chains and get<Dim>() helpers) that accept dimension types in any order and compute offsets using that tensor’s per-dimension strides.
+- The generated tensor classes define typed indexing (operator[] chains and get&lt;Dim&gt;() helpers) that accept dimension types in any order and compute offsets using that tensor’s per-dimension strides.
 - If you pass a dimension type that the tensor does not declare, the code fails to compile via static_assert, preventing invalid indexing from reaching run time.

 Define tensor layouts for a matrix multiply kernel in the Python generator: